All photos by Jeff Bary

 - Music: There is music everywhere!
 You will find jam sessions in the halls, instrument workshops, group singing, and performances of folk music throughout the Festival…turn the corner and music greets your ears.
 Bring your instruments; free instrument checking is provided (but no overnight storage).
 Practice rooms in the Middle School will be available on a sign-up basis for rehearsals and jam sessions.

-- Participatory Dance: The Festival is known for its varied social dance program, which includes: A lot of contra and traditional square dancing, international folk dancing, couple dancing, swing dancing, English country, Scandinavian, and more.
+- Participatory Dance: The Festival is known for its varied social dance program, which includes: A lot of contra and traditional square dancing, international folk dancing, couple dancing, waltzing, English country, Scandinavian, and more.
 A particular favorite is the contra dance medley, originated at the NEFFA Festival.
 There are plenty of introductory workshops as well as sessions geared towards intermediate and advanced dancers.

 - Dance Performances: Costumed ethnic performing groups have been a part of NEFFA since the beginning.
 We pride ourselves on hosting a huge variety of performances on stage from different cultures such as Middle Eastern, Serbian, Bulgarian, Egyptian, Chinese, and Scandinavian, to name a few.
 Also, about a dozen morris teams dance outside of the High School during the day on Saturday and Sunday — a welcoming sight to new and returning Festival-goers alike.